 While we're discussing advertising, consider this fact: Many tracts just need to be stomped around on by people who know and understand land tracts to understand all the features that will help the tract sell.
 This is another thing that separates RecLand from the folks with a sign in your neighbor's yard.
 We drive muddy trucks and four-wheelers.
 Reckon how they got that way?
 It's one thing to know and have all the places to advertise land like RecLand does...it's another thing to know what to say in that advertising and be able to show people the things that matter about your tract.

 What types of real estate does RecLand list?

-All we do is land...we specialize in hunting land, timber land & farm land.
+We specialize in hunting land, timber land & farm land, and ranches.
 We sell small and large tracts that have residential and commercial development potential, too.
-We occasionally list land that has a residence on it, but we do not normally list houses or commercial buildings.
+We will list land that has a residence on it.
 We have a wide range of experience with pine and hardwood timberland, coastal marsh land, CRP and WRP tracts, waterfront and river tracts and farm land of most types.
 Our staff of agents consists of people who are land owners, farmers, ranchers, foresters, land investors, hunters, fishermen and wildlife specialists.
 RecLand has a unique source of knowledge and experiences that we can put to work for you.
 Just click here to take a look at the variety of hunting land, timber land & farm land listings RecLand has for sale in Louisiana, Arkansas, Mississippi, Texas, Iowa & Missouri.

 What are my obligations if I list my land with RecLand Realty?You are only obligated to allow us to market and sell your land for the period of time we agree to in our listing agreements.
 You agree to pay the commission out of the sales proceeds at closing.
 You pay no marketing or advertising fees.